Entropy Conservation in the Transition of Schwarzschild-de Sitter space to de Sitter space through tunneling: Conclusion

-In conclusion, we have obtained the tunneling rate in the Schwarszchild-de Sitter space in the framework of energy conservation.
-It has been found that the tunneling rate is non-thermal and related to the change of the entropy.
-When we expand the tunneling rate in power of the tunneling particle's energy $\omega$ and compared it with the Boltzmann factor, we can get the standard radiation temperature.
-In the tunneling picture, the temperature approaches the temperature of the empty de Sitter space gradually and the Schwarszchild-de Sitter space decays into the empty de Sitter space.
-In the decay process, the Schwarszchild-de Sitter space will expand acceleratingly and the process will end in de Sitter space, which presents a theoretical evidence to an accelerated expanding universe.
-We have also shown that there exists the correlation in the non-thermal spectrum and the tunneling process is entropy conserved and hence unitary in the Schwarszchild-de Sitter space.
-Thus the entropy in empty de Sitter space is explained logically from the correlations and entropy-conserved process, which shows physically the feasibility of the introduction of Schwarszchild-de Sitter coordinates to determine the entropy of empty de Sitter space by Gibbons and Hawking \cite{gh77}.
+In conclusion, we have presented the transition of Schwarszchild-de Sitter space to de Sitter space through tunneling, which is consistent with the accelerated expanding universe and shows the stability of de Sitter space indirectly.
+We also show that there exists the correlation in the non-thermal spectrum and the tunneling process is entropy-conserved.
+Thus the entropy of empty de Sitter space is explained logically from the correlations and the initial entropy taken by matter and the space itself, which shows physically the feasibility of the introduction of Schwarszchild-de Sitter coordinates to determine the entropy of empty de Sitter space by Gibbons and Hawking.